Sustainable products: Sustainable product design

 Conventionally, environmental management systems have always addressed the impacts of products on local surroundings.
-ISO 14001 (ISO 14001:3) provides a formalized framework for managing significant environmental aspects and improving environmental performance through a ‘‘Plan, Do, Check, Review’’ continual improvement cycle.
+ISO 14001 (ISO 14001:3) provides a formalized framework for managing significant environmental aspects and improving environmental performance through a Plan, Do, Check, Review continual improvement cycle.

 During the phase of product planning, consumer demands and market opportunities are evaluated.
 At this time a product description and execution plans for a successful program launch are developed and product requirements are defined.

 During the phase of product development, specific design specifications are finalized, models are built, and designs are reviewed and released for manufacture planning.
 Once manufacturing begins, the product is commercially launched for general availability and volume deployed to the marketplace.
 Once a prototype is available, LCA is used as a fundamental standard to identify significant social and environmental aspects and quantify environmental impact.

 Once a product is launched into market and becomes commercialized, it enters the maturity phase, which means that the sales and the profits both reach the peak.
 The maturity phase contains two stages: during the first stage of maturity, the customer is utilizing the product.
 Modifications may still be made to the product to enhance or change it.
 The product enters the second stage of maturity when it approaches near to the decline phase.

 Where applicable, end-of-life products are taken back and subsequently reused or recycled efficiently.
 While being a legal requirement in the EU, the take back of end-of-life products offers the chance to review the final life cycle stage of a product through direct contact with recyclers.
 This knowledge can then be applied to future designs and product improvement.
+Recent research highlights the growing role of digital technologies such as blockchain and artificial intelligence in improving product traceability and promoting circular economy principles in sustainable product design.